apache/spark/docs/configuration.md

   <td><code>spark.shuffle.accurateBlockThreshold</code></td>
   <td>100 * 1024 * 1024</td>
   <td>
-    When we compress the size of shuffle blocks in HighlyCompressedMapStatus, we will record the size accurately if it's above this config.
+    Threshold in bytes above which the size of shuffle blocks in HighlyCompressedMapStatus is accurately recorded.
 This helps to prevent OOM by avoiding underestimating shuffle block size when fetch shuffle blocks.
-    Default unit: Bytes
   </td>
 </tr>
 <tr>